Licensed to practice in California. Specializes in LGBTQ, Life Transitions, Trauma and PTSD and 8 more.

 Eclectic

 My eclectic therapeutic style draws from a variety of modalities.
-I draw from psychodynamic, somatic techniques that I blend with emotionally-focused therapy as well as other evidence-based models.
-When incorporating techniques from dialectical behavioral, cognitive behavioral, or acceptance and commitment therapy techniques, I like to combine the evidence-based interventions with client-centered and holistic methods to ensure that the each client's individual set of strengths and experiences is honored as we work together towards their goals.
+I draw from a lot of different theories and modalities to create an individualized experience for each of my clients.
+If you're curious about specifics: I was trained in psychodynamic theory and incorporate somatic techniques learned through my training in Somatic Experiencing.
+I also draw a lot from attachment theory and emotionally-focused therapy (EFT).
+My work in community health has also trained me in cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT) interventions.
+When incorporating techniques from these last three modalities, I like to combine the evidence-based interventions with client-centered and holistic methods to ensure that each client's individual set of strengths and experiences is honored as we work together towards their goals.

 Emotionally Focused Therapy (EFT)

 I completed training for Emotionally-Focused Therapy with Couples and am excited to work with couples using this particular modality.
-EFT is based on attachment theory and support couples in reconnecting and working together to build more secure attachment to the people they love.
-EFT is also a valuable modality for individuals who are looking for support around their relationships with others and are open to looking at relationships through an attachment lens.
+EFT is based on attachment theory and supports individuals, couples, and families in improving communication and increasing understanding, reconnecting, repairing relationships, and working together to build more secure attachment to the people they love.
 I love EFT because it is non-pathologizing and works to get to the root of relational issues.

 Trauma Informed Care